 About the Author

-Nicole Arzt is a licensed marriage and family therapist specializing in providing psychotherapy to individuals, families, and groups struggling with substance use disorders and psychiatric illnesses.
-She received her master’s of science degree from California State University, Long Beach in 2014.
+Nicole Arzt is a licensed Marriage and Family Therapist specializing in providing psychotherapy to individuals, families, and groups struggling with Substance Use Disorders and psychiatric illnesses.
+She received her MS Degree from California State University, Long Beach in 2014.
 She has extensive experience working in a variety of dual-diagnosis treatment centers, providing services for all levels of care from detoxification to long-term outpatient therapy.